Landscape of Ancient Greece, by Pierre Henri de Valenciennes

 It’s not only Seneca that recommends the practice of daily self-reflection.
 Marcus Aurelius’s Meditations — the most famous and widely-read Stoic text — is simply a collection of his personal journal entries over the course of around a decade.
 It was never intended for public readership; it’s just him at the end of each day reflecting on how he can be better the next.

-And, even though he was a Roman emperor writing almost 2,000 years ago, the struggles Marcus writes about are often remarkably relatable to our lives today.
+And, even though he was a Roman emperor who lived almost 2,000 years ago, the struggles Marcus writes about are often remarkably relatable to our lives today.
 When you’re next finding it difficult to get out of bed one cold morning, for instance, consider this passage:

 At dawn, when you have trouble getting out of bed, tell yourself: ‘I have to go to work — as a human being.
 What do I have to complain of, if I’m going to do what I was born for — the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?’
 So you were born to feel ‘nice’?
 Instead of doing things and experiencing them?
 Don’t you see the plants, the birds, the ants and spiders and bees going about their individual tasks, putting the world in order, as best they can?
 And you’re not willing to do your job as a human being?
 Why aren’t you running to do what your nature demands?
 You don’t love yourself enough.
 Or you’d love your nature too, and what it demands of you.